Gunmen kill female TV anchor in eastern Afghanistan

 The attackers opened fire on Malala Maiwand’s car soon after she left her house in the eastern Nangarhar province, said Attaullah Khogyani, a spokesman for the governor.

-No one has claimed responsibility, but an Islamic State affiliate is headquartered in eastern Afghanistan and has claimed most of the recent attacks on civilians in Afghanistan.
+No one has claimed responsibility, but an Islamic State affiliate is headquartered in eastern Afghanistan and has claimed most of the recent attacks on civilians in the country.
 The Taliban also operate in the area.

 In addition to working as a TV and radio presenter, Maiwand was also an activist who advocated for the rights of Afghan women and children.